GinSiuCheng/private-aks-deployment/readme.md

 As there are multiple ways to create TF modules and instantiate environment instances.
 We structured the repository in the following way:
 1. Single resources and their dependencies are grouped into a module
 2. Architecture templates are grouped into a module
-3. There is only 2 degrees of nesting max from root: main.tf --> modules/single_region_hub_spoke --> modules/azure_firewall
+3. There is only 2 degrees of nesting max: root (main.tf) --> module --> module

-# Generate SSH Keys for VM Access
+# Generate SSH Keys for VM or AKS Access
 To generate an ssh key pair for VM access, you can leverage the following command: ssh-keygen -m PEM -t rsa -b 4096 -f "key name"

+# Build/Terraform Environment Dependencies
+You will need the jq lib in a linux/windows context.
+Install on linux with sudo apt-get install jq